SAPhow/SAP.how/_posts/s4hana/2023-08-04-guide-on-rfid.md

 This method is the only one supported by standard SAP (more details on this later).
 It typically involves RFID tags on pallets and resources (like forklift trucks), with stationary scanners at source/destination locations (such as RFID gates before loading docks).
-For error handling, indicator lights can be used to confirm successful movements (green light) or indicate errors (red light).
+For error handling, you can introduce indicator lights to visually confirm successful movements.

 The requirements for S/4HANA EWM in this scenario include:
 - Supporting RFID goods handling without RF terminals.